FAIMS/faimsWebsite/_posts/2016/2016-05-27-Crossplatform.md

 #
 ---

-Why build one when you can build two at twice the price? *(Prof. Hadden in [Contact (1997)](https://www.youtube.com/watch?v=Et4sMJP9FmM))* -- It's a shame we can't follow the first rule of government spending.
+> *Why build one when you can build two at twice the price?
+(Prof. Hadden in [Contact (1997)](https://www.youtube.com/watch?v=Et4sMJP9FmM))*

+It's a shame we at FAIMS can't follow the first rule of government spending.

 In this post I would again like to use a piece of [Ben Carter's 29 January 2016 post](http://commons.digitalarchaeology.msu.edu/digitaldatacollection/2016/01/29/new-version-of-a-robust-open-flexible-and-offline-digital-data-collection-in-the-field/) as a jumping off point to discuss basic mobile app architecture.
 What I mean by this is the choice to build something in native Android, native iOS. something like Adobe phoneGap, or Titanium Appcelerator,